 The Barmouth Bay beach stretches from Barmouth in the south to Morfa Dyffryn in the north and is about six miles long.
 Morfa Dyffryn's naturist section is situated in the northern quarter of this beach and is about 1km long.
 Dyffryn is a beautiful beach, with fine golden sand and clear water.
 On fine sunny Sundays in the summer up to 500 naturists can be found using it.
 The main naturist beach is used by singles, couples and families.
 One of the beauties of Dyffryn is that is it large enough to accommodate all sections of the naturist community.
 There are no facilities on the beach but there is a general store at the Dyffryn Seaside Estate.

 Directions by car: Access to the beach is via a turning off the A496 which is the main Barmouth to Harlech road.
 If driving northwards from Barmouth almost exactly four miles along the A496 you will come across the tiny village of Tal-y-bont.
 Drive through Tal-y-bont and over a narrow bridge.
 Just after this bridge there is a small chapel and a turning to the left which is sign posted 'Traeth Beach'.
-Turn left at this junction.
-(From the opposite direction you would drive through Dyffryn Ardudwy before coming to the same junction and making a right turn.)
+Turn left at this junction, (Ffordd Benar lane), signposted to 'Ystad Morfa Dyffryn Seaside Estate'.
+A small church at the junction is a useful landmark.
+(From the opposite direction you would drive through Dyffryn Ardudwy before coming to the same junction and making a right turn.
 The road is very narrow with passing places.
 Towards the end of the road is a toilet block on the left and then free parking along the side of the road.
 Access to the naturist beach is through the dunes and then upon reaching the beach turn right (north) and walk approximately 1 mile on soft sand.

 There is parking closer to the beach if you are willing to pay.
 (On busy days there will be a parking attendant, but on other days parking may be free.)
 Just before the toilet block there is a turning on the right which heads into the Dyffryn Seaside Estate.
 Follow this road and turn left at the end.
 Drive right up to the dunes and park.
 The pin on the map marks this parking area.
 Walk through the dunes and turn right at the beach, heading north.